AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.2/README.md

 * ✅ Service-Level Role Requirements: @requires: ['support', 'admin'] allows both roles to access the service.

 ### Step 2: Update Services.js
-The initial remediation code from [Exercise 1.1]((../ex1.1/README.md)) secured against horizontal privilege escalation (support users interfering with others' incidents).
+The initial remediation code from [Exercise 1.1]((../ex1.1/README.md)) secured against Horizontal Privilege Escalation (support users interfering with other support users' incidents).
 However, it still allowed support users to perform actions reserved for administrators, such as closing high-urgency incidents.
-We enhance the existing services.js to fix vertical privilege escalation.
+We enhance the existing services.js to fix Vertical Privilege Escalation.

 Here is the updated services.js with added checks to enforce the admin-only rules: